Must-have for mitigated homes

 Disclosure: This page contains affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.
 This helps support our free directory.
 We only recommend products we believe provide genuine value.

-Essential for sump-based mitigation systems to seal soil gas entry.
+Essential for sump-based systems

-Best for crawlspaces
+Best for crawlspace encapsulation

 Heavy-duty barrier to block soil gas and moisture in crawlspaces.